dolliars/heyheather/_posts/2023-03-31-one-thousand.md

 regularly?
 Why haven't those worked?
 What gives?

-Leading up to the regular practice, I learned about habit building in part from the episode [Creatures of Habit][podcast-habits] from Hidden Brain podcast.
+Leading up to the regular practice, I learned about habit building in part from the episode [Creatures of Habit][podcast-habits] by the podcast Hidden Brain.
 Here are some of the decisions I recall.
 Maybe writing it out can help me with the other habits I want.

 ## Choosing a start date

 Last week you said Monday.
 Yesterday you said tomorrow.
 When does choosing a date actually work?
 I still don't really know.
 But I've learned that when the status quo is disrupted, you can use it as an opportunity to start.
-I definitely have really bad habits from past disruptions.
-So why not try for a good one.
+I definitely have bad habits from past disruptions, so why not try for a good one.
 I started the yoga practice on my first day at a new company.
 I was already going to shift my wake up time by 30 minutes, so instead I shifted it an hour earlier.

 ## No breaks